Do you remember, back in the olden days, when we’d have to use a phone line to get on the internet?

 How can I optimize images by myself?

-It’s really not nearly as daunting as it might sound to take ownership of performing this fix, and while you can hire a website developer to support you on this front, I wouldn’t suggest you could do it if I didn’t think it was worth a bit of sweat equity.
+It’s really not nearly as daunting as it might sound to take ownership of fixing your images, and while you can hire a website developer to support you on this front, I wouldn’t suggest you could do it if I didn’t think it was worth a bit of sweat equity.

 1) Use the correct image format